HARTLabGroup/Aspen-Budburst/README.md

 -   Data: All data for this project

-    -   budburst_observations_1733415315.csv: phenology data from <https://budburst.org/> for *Populus tremuloides* downloaded on December 5, 2024
+    -   budburst_observations_1739214151.csv: phenology data from <https://budburst.org/> for *Populus tremuloides* downloaded on February 10, 2025

 -   .gitignore